Has it been a while since your bearded dragon drank some water?

 Are you worried your reptile pet may be dehydrated?

-As a good pet owner, you need to know signs of problems with your beardy.
+As a good pet owner, you need to know the signs of problems with your bearded dragon.

 If you miss something because you don’t know what to look for, it may have drastic consequences for your pet.

 You need to know how to tell if a bearded dragon is dehydrated.

 You’ll see if a bearded dragon is dehydrated by the quality of its skin.
 When you gently pinch the bearded dragon, the skin should spring back to normal quickly, but when dehydrated, the skin will stretch back slowly.

 Read on for more details and answers to related questions.

 Ways To Tell If A Bearded Dragon Is Dehydrated